calcom/cal.com/packages/app-store/zapier/README.md

 Possible solution: using [https://ngrok.com/](https://ngrok.com/)

 1. Create Account
-2. [Download](https://ngrok.com/download) gnork and start a tunnel to your running localhost
+2. [Download](https://ngrok.com/download) ngrok and start a tunnel to your running localhost
    - Use forwarding url as your baseUrl for the URL endpoints